xmos/lib_board_support/doc/rst/xk_audio_216_mc_ab/hw_216_mc.rst

 The 24MHz fixed output is provided to the xCORE-200 device as the main processor clock.
 It also provides the reference clock to a Cirrus Logic CS2100, which provides a very low jitter audio clock from a synchronisation signal provided from the xCORE-200.

 Either the locally generated clock (from the PL611) or the recovered low jitter clock (from the CS2100) may be selected to clock the audio stages; the xCORE-200, the ADC/DAC and Digital output stages.
-Selection is conntrolled via an additional I/O, bit 5 of PORT 8C.
+Selection is controlled via an additional I/O, bit 5 of PORT 8C.

 LEDs, Buttons and Other IO
 ++++++++++++++++++++++++++